Richard Wadsworth - Director Glasgow

-Fellow of the Personal Finance Society, Fellow of the Chartered Institute for Securities & Investment (FCSI), Chartered Wealth Manager, Chartered Financial Planner, Certified Financial Planner, Affiliate member of the Society of Trust and Estate Practitioners (STEP), Qualified to act as a financial neutral in Scottish collaborative divorce cases.
+Fellow of the Personal Finance Society, Fellow of the Chartered Institute for Securities & Investment (FCSI), Chartered Wealth Manager, Chartered Financial Planner, Certified Financial Planner, Affiliate member of the Society of Trust and Estate Practitioners (STEP), Registered Life Planner.

 Why my job's important: